-UChicago students have access to over 160 research centers and committees, six libraries within the University of Chicago Library system with over 11 million volumes, three museums (including the Oriental Institute), and dozens of opportunities for study abroad, mentoring, advising, and other support.
-The University receives over $450 million in sponsored research awards annually and has filed thousands of patents in the past few decades.
-Undergraduates are invited to take part in these projects through classes, workshops, research opportunities, and internships.
+UChicago students have access to over 160 research centers and committees, six libraries within the University of Chicago Library system with over 11 million volumes, three museums (including the Oriental Institute), nearly 60 opportunities for study abroad, and built-in mentoring, advising, and other support.
+The University receives hundreds of millions of dollars in sponsored research awards annually, and undergraduates take part in projects that shape the way we understand and interact with the world.

 RESOURCES FOR RESEARCH

 LABS, CENTERS, AND INSTITUTES

-The University of Chicago is one of only two universities in the nation to manage two U.S. Department of Energy National Labs—Argonne National Laboratory and Fermilab .
-Other research institutes include the Marine Biological Laboratory in Woods Hole, MA.
-Other institutes fostering research and hosting events include the Institute for Molecular Engineering, the Institute for Biophysical Dynamics (linking physical and biological sciences) at the new Gordon Center for Integrative Science, the Milton Friedman Institute for Research in Economics, and the Urban Education Institute.
-Other centers include the Human Rights Program, the Becker Center on Chicago Price Theory, the Center for the Study of Race, Politics, and Culture, the Martin Marty Center for the Advanced Study of Religion, and the Enrico Fermi Institute.
+The University of Chicago is one of only two universities in the nation to manage two U.S. Department of Energy National Labs—Argonne National Laboratory and Fermilab—and has a deep affiliation with the Marine Biological Laboratory in Woods Hole, MA.
+Other institutes fostering research and hosting events include the Institute for Molecular Engineering, the Institute of Politics, the Institute for Biophysical Dynamics, the Urban Education Institute, and the Enrico Fermi Institute.
+Other centers include the Pozen Family Center for Human Rights, the Center for the Study of Race, Politics, and Culture, the Martin Marty Center for the Advanced Study of Religion.